-The policy proposes to encourage capital investment in a cost-effective way by targeting capital stock that is new to New Zealand.
-Assets that have previously been used in New Zealand would not be eligible for the deduction.
+The policy aims to encourage capital investment in a cost-effective way by targeting capital stock that is new to New Zealand.
+Assets that have previously been used in New Zealand are not eligible for the deduction.
+An asset has been used in New Zealand if it was used previously by another business in New Zealand or has been used for some non-business purpose (for example, a private vehicle used by an individual).
 The exception is when the asset has only been used as trading stock.
+For example, a business will generally be able to claim Investment Boost on an imported vehicle if that vehicle had only sat in a sales yard while in New Zealand.